Towards a New Sonar Imaging Concept for Survey - 23/03/2018

 But SSS has not evolved much over the past decade.
 Although the progress made by multibeam echo sounders (MBES) for shallow-water backscatter imaging should not be overlooked, SSS remains the tool of choice for seabed imagery despite several limitations:

 - Variation of the along-track resolution with range: related to the diffraction of the beams and to the limit of platforms payload capacity in term of antenna length.
-This range / resolution tradeoff imposes, according to the needs, to work at high frequency (a few hundred kHz) to optimise the resolution, or to work at low frequency (a few tens of kHz) to optimise the coverage.
+This range/resolution tradeoff imposes, according to the needs, to work at high frequency (a few hundred kHz) to optimize the resolution, or to work at low frequency (a few tens of kHz) to optimize the coverage.